Localization theorems in topological Hochschild homology and topological cyclic homology: Applications of the general localization theorem

-The lefthand spectrum is easily seen to be equivalent to the \v{C}ech cohomology of the Zariski presheaf of symmetric spectra $THH(\sO_{(-)})$ associated to the cover $\{ U_{1},\dotsc,U_{r} \}$.
+The lefthand spectrum is easily seen to be equivalent to the \v{C}ech cohomology associated to the cover $\{ U_{1},\dotsc,U_{r} \}$ of the Zariski presheaf of symmetric spectra $THH(\sO_{(-)})$.
 Geisser and Hesselholt \cite[3.2.1]{GeisserHesselholt} showed that the homotopy groups of $THH$ of a commutative ring form a quasi-coherent sheaf, and so the lefthand homotopy limit computes the hypercohomology spectrum of $THH(\sO_{(-)})$, i.e., $THH(X)$ as defined by \cite[3.2.3]{GeisserHesselholt}.